revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 - mcmc_archery
 - ctmc
 exclude_files:
+- mcmc_CEFBDRP_Ranges.Rev
-- mcmc_CEFBDP_Specimens.Rev
+- model_FBDRP.Rev
 index: true
 title-old: RB_TotalEvidenceDating_FBD_Tutorial
 redirect: false
 ---

 {% section Overview | overview %}

-This tutorial demonstrates how to specify the models used in a Bayesian "combined-evidence" phylogenetic analysis of extant and fossil species, combining morphological and molecular data as well as stratigraphic range data from the fossil record [*e.g.,*
+This tutorial demonstrates how to specify the models used in a Bayesian "combined-evidence" phylogenetic analysis of extant and fossil species, combining morphological and molecular data as well as fossil occurrence data from the fossil record [*e.g.,*
 {% cite Ronquist2012a Zhang2016 Gavryushkina2016 %}].
 We begin with a concise
-introduction to the models used in this analysis in the {% ref introduction %} section, followed by a detailed example analysis in
+introduction to the models used in this analysis in {% ref Introduction %}, followed by a detailed example analysis in
 {% ref Exercise %} demonstrating how to apply these models in RevBayes {% cite Hoehna2017a %} and use Markov chain Monte Carlo (MCMC) to estimate the posterior distribution of dated phylogenies for data collected from living and fossil bears (family Ursidae).

 {% section Introduction | introduction %}